Study approval process

 When your study is ready and you’ve responded to the peer feedback, you can submit your study for Lookit approval so it can go live.
 This is the point where you’ll need to have your access agreement set up.

-When you submit the study, you will be prompted to note any non-standard elements that require specific approval per the Terms of Use (e.g., integration of additional about participants from another source) as well as what changes you made based on peer feedback.
+When you submit the study, you will be prompted to note any non-standard elements that require specific approval per the Terms of Use (e.g., integration of additional information about participants from another source) as well as what changes you made based on peer feedback.

 At this point, Lookit staff will review your study, focusing primarily on the participant experience.
 This is also when any custom code you’re using will be reviewed for security or functionality issues.